The Market NYC: History

 The Market NYC was founded in 2002, when a small group of designers and artists, including the Alex Pabon and Nicolas Petrou, were looking for a location in New York City to sell their goods, rather than do so on a consignment basis in boutiques, or on open day at Henri Bendel - where lines of designers waited outside for hours to have a chance to sell.
 They came up with the idea for a market where young and upcoming designers could sell their creations with the least financial risk, could test the market, and learn the business without having to commit to a long-term lease.
 The ability to get feedback from their clientele was another important consideration.

 In 2012, The Market NYC moved from its original Nolita location to a new location at 159 Bleecker Street, next to the rock club The Bitter End.
 The new location, a historic building dating from 1917, once housed the Circle in the Square Theatre.
-In 2015, The Market NYC opened a Brooklyn branch in Wiliamsburg at 218 Bedford Avenue.
+In 2015, The Market NYC opened a Brooklyn branch in Williamsburg at 218 Bedford Avenue.
 In 2016, The Market NYC opened another new location in Nolita at 290 Mulberry Street.